Identification & Management of Field Crop Diseases in Victoria

-Barley scald is caused by the fungus Rhynchosporium commune (formerly known as R. secalis) and is common all barley growing regions.
+Barley scald is caused by the fungus Rhynchosporium commune (formerly known as R. secalis) and is common in all barley growing regions.
 Its severity varies significantly within a given crop, between crops and seasons, depending on seasonal conditions.
 It is most prevalent in high rainfall seasons, particularly following an early and wet season break.
-Grain yield losses due to scald are generally 10-20 per cent in susceptible varieties, while individual losses can be as high as 40 per cent.
+Grain yield losses in susceptible varieties are generally 10-20% , while individual crop losses can be as high as 40%.

 What to Look For

-The disease causes lesions of the leaf blades and sheaths.
+Scald causes lesions on the leaf blades and sheaths.
 At first, scald appears as water-soaked, grey green lesions, which change to a straw colour with a brown margin that are ovate to irregular in shape.

 In severe infections, the disease can cause complete defoliation by coalescing of the lesions.